gracepbarros/Todo_List/README.md

 INSTRUCTIONS - HOW TO RUN THE APPLICATION

-1. Download the files at your computer.
+1. Download the files from main branch at your computer.
-2. Open the terminal at the folder downloaded.
+2. Open folder downloaded in the terminal.
 3. type "npm run dev" in the terminal
+   3.1 If it gives a message saying "'next' is not recognized as an internal or external command, operable program or batch file."
+Then, first type "npm i next" and repeat task 3.
 4. Open localhost:3000